 Section 22.2 Classification seniority according to this Agreement shall consist of continuous, accumulated paid service of the employee within a classification.
-The computation of classification seniority shall take into consideration changes in classification titles which reflect an evaluation of the position without contemplating changes in the duties, responsibilities, and nature of the work itself.

 Section 22.3 City seniority shall be a factor of consideration in reduction in force, reemployment after lay-off due to reduction in force, and expenditure of vacation leave.
 The extent to which such seniority shall be a factor is specified in the Article covering reduction in force and vacation leave contained in this Agreement.